wyldphyre/Slayer/README.md

 ### TODO

+- Add a `restart` button combine killing and restarting of a process
-* Document use of the configuration file
+- Document use of the configuration file
-* Document command line switches
+- Document command line switches
-* Add a small link or similar to the UI that will take you to the github page and/or documentation
+- Add a small link or similar to the UI that will take you to the github page and/or documentation

 ## History

 ### 2.4.4 - 2017-11-28

-* Disable the `Kill Others` button when only a single instance of the process is running.
+- Disable the `Kill Others` button when only a single instance of the process is running.

 ### 2.4.3 - 2017-08-10

 #### Fixed

-* Now handles the scenario where the computer doesn't have an application associated with the `.config` extension.
+- Now handles the scenario where the computer doesn't have an application associated with the `.config` extension.
 Jump menu now correctly created/updated when this situation is encountered.

 ### 2.4.2 - 2017-06-21

 #### Fixed

-* Would fail to show to show UI when trying to get the image for a process a process running as administrator.
+- Would fail to show to show UI when trying to get the image for a process a process running as administrator.
 Will now try to get the image from another process, falling back to no image if all processes are running with administrator privileges.

 ### 2.4.1 - 2016-11-20

 #### Added

-* Shows the icon of the process at the top of the process list.
+- Shows the icon of the process at the top of the process list.

 ### 2.4 - 2016-11-20

 #### Added

-* Application now opens as close to the mouse as possible while still being fully visible
+- Application now opens as close to the mouse as possible while still being fully visible

 ### 2.3.5 - 2016-01-28

 #### Fixed

-* Fix to make the UI update when a process is killed and the application remains open
+- Fix to make the UI update when a process is killed and the application remains open

 ### 2.3.4 - 2016-01-21

 #### Changed

-* Slayer now closes after clicking the "Kill Others" button
+- Slayer now closes after clicking the "Kill Others" button

 ### 2.3.3 - 2015-12-02

-* Internal code clean up.
+- Internal code clean up.
 No functional changes.

 ### 2.3.1 - 2015-06-01

 #### Changed

-* Now only show a single header at the top of the app, instead of a header per process.
+- Now only show a single header at the top of the app, instead of a header per process.

 ### 2.3 - 2015-02-08

 #### Removed

-* Configurable colour themes
+- Configurable colour themes